rgvlee/EntityFrameworkCore.Testing/README.md

 ## Overview

 EntityFrameworkCore.Testing is a mocking library that creates EntityFrameworkCore system mocks.
-The `DbContext` mocks it creates act as a wrapper over an EntityFrameworkCore provider instance.
-Supported operations are handled by the provider.
-Everything else is handled by the mock, resulting in a best of both worlds approach.
-The routing is modelled on the default provider used by EntityFrameworkCore.Testing, the Microsoft in-memory provider.
+These system mocks act as a wrapper over an EntityFrameworkCore provider instance.
+Operations supported by the provider are handled by the provider and everything else is handled by the mock.
+Mock behaviour is determined by the default provider used by EntityFrameworkCore.Testing, the Microsoft in-memory provider.

 Configurable support is provided for the following relational operations: